linrax: A JAX Compatible, Simplex Method Linear Program Solver: Control Nudging for Robust Safety

 \subsection{Linear Programs for Reachable Set Overapproximation}

-In practice, the true reachable set may be difficult to obtain and approaches instead focus on verifying the safety of a guaranteed \emph{overapproximation} $\ol\calR(t,\calX_0,\calW) \supseteq \calR(t,\calX_0,\calW)$.
-One such method uses interval analysis~\cite{Jaulin:2001} to compute $\ol\calR$ and is depicted in Figure~\ref{fig:bicycle_unrefined}.
-More recent work~\cite{shen_rapid_2017, harwood_efficient_2016} has developed \emph{interval refinement}, using linear programs to produce a less conservative, polytopic overapproximation.
-We briefly recall this approach here, but refer to the original works for more details.
+In practice, the true reachable set is difficult to obtain and approaches instead verify the safety of an \emph{overapproximation} $\ol\calR(t,\calX_0,\calW) \supseteq \calR(t,\calX_0,\calW)$.
+One method uses interval analysis~\cite{Jaulin:2001} to compute $\ol\calR$ (Figure~\ref{fig:vehicle_reachsets}, left).
+Later work~\cite{shenRapidAccurateReachability2017, harwoodEfficientPolyhedralEnclosures2016} uses \emph{interval refinement} via LPs to produce a less conservative, polytopic overapproximation.
+We briefly recall this approach here, but refer to the original works for details.

-It is sometimes the case that trajectories of~\eqref{eq:nlsys} satisfy an invariance condition: $\phi^f(t,x_0,u_\mathrm{ff},\bfw) \in \calH$ for some $\calH$, \emph{e.g.}, $\calH$ might arise from some conservation law or might be artificially introduced by adding model redundancies~\cite{shen_rapid_2017} or lifting the system to higher dimensions~\cite{harapanahalli_certified_2024}.
-This property can be combined with any bound $[\uly, \oly]$ produced by interval analysis to significantly reduce conservatism (especially if $\calH$ is well-chosen).
-Any interval $[\ulz, \olz]$ satisfying
+Trajectories of~\eqref{eq:nlsys} sometimes satisfy an invariance condition: $\phi^f(t,x_0,u_\mathrm{ff},\bfw) \in \calH$, arising from some conservation law, artificially introduced by adding model redundancies~\cite{shenRapidAccurateReachability2017}, or by lifting the system to higher dimensions~\cite{harapanahalliCertifiedRobustInvariant2024}.
+This property can be combined with any bound $[\uly, \oly]$ from interval analysis to significantly reduce conservatism (especially if $\calH$ is well-chosen).
+Any interval $[\ulz, \olz]$ with